 Control of Clinical Trials / Studies (pre and post marketing)

 - Over 1500 clinical trials are currently ongoing that have a UK sponsor and 50% of those will continue past 2019.
-Current guidance covers acceptance of data generated up to 30 Mar 2019.
+Current guidance covers acceptance of data generated to 30th March 2019.

 Oversight of Manufacturing from API to QP Disposition to market